 Depending on where you will be traveling, you may be required or recommended to receive certain immunizations.
-Here is the Center for Disease Control's resource that will help you find information about the specific region you will be visiting.
+The Center for Disease Control's resource will help you find information about the specific region you will be visiting.

 Register with Your Embassy:

-If you are an American going abroad, you can locate your specific U.S. embassy here.
+If you are an American going abroad, locate your specific U.S. embassy .
 Registering with your embassy is a proactive step that helps you stay connected with your country in the event of an emergency.

-Getting to know a new culture involves getting to know their cuisine.
-Participating in trying new and exotic dishes is a wonderful way to experience a countries traditions and customs, but there are a few tips you should follow to keep your stomach smiling.
+An important part of getting to know a culture is getting to know the cuisine.
+Participating in trying new dishes is a wonderful way to experience a country, but it may take some getting used to digestively.
+Here are a few ways to keep your stomach happy.